High Cliff State Park: Features

+The north shoreline of Lake Winnebago can be seen from a 40 ft observation tower at the top of the escarpment.
+Various trails are available for biking, horseback riding, cross-country skiing, snowshoeing, and snowmobiling.
+Hiking trails include the .6 mi limestone-surfaced Indian Mound Trail.
+The park also offers camping, picnicking, boating, swimming, fishing, and hunting.

 Effigy mounds

 The effigy mounds at the top of the escarpment have led to a small part of the park being added to the National Register of Historic Places, listed as High Cliff Mounds.
 A trail meanders through six long-tailed mounds and several conical mounds.
 Out of the original 30 effigy mounds in High Cliff, only nine remain, among them a panther mound that reaches 285 feet in length, as well as mounds presenting a bird and one that was most likely a bear.
 The mounds are consistent with other mound groups found at the peak of the Niagara Escarpment along the eastern shore of Lake Winnebago, including the Calumet County Park Group.